Glen Canyon National Recreation Area Virtual Travel

 In 1968, 1,254,306 acres surrounding the lake were designated as a National Recreation Area.

-In Glen Canyon: Glen Canyon is in: Services:
+Glen Canyon is in: